 Paul Bendich is an Associate Research Professor of Mathematics at Duke University, and is also the Associate Director for Undergraduate Research in the Information Initiative at Duke (iiD).
-He has held post-doctoral positions at the Institute for Science and Technology Austria and Penn State, and received his Ph.D. in mathematics from Duke in 2008.
+He has held postdoctoral positions at the Institute for Science and Technology Austria and Penn State, and he received his Ph.D. in Mathematics from Duke in 2008.

 Dr. Bendich’s doctoral work laid some of the early theoretical foundations for topological data analysis (TDA).
 Since then, he has been at the forefront of the integration of TDA with more standard machine-learning and statistical techniques.
-This work has found wide application: for example, in vehicle tracking and in brain imaging.
-Through his affiliation with iiD, Dr. Bendich has developed broad and deep expertise across the field of modern data analysis, and has frequently been the leader of interdisciplinary and vertically integrated teams.
+This work has found wide application—vehicle tracking and brain imaging are two examples.
+Through his affiliation with iiD, Dr. Bendich has developed broad and deep expertise across the field of modern data analysis, and he has frequently been the leader of interdisciplinary and vertically integrated teams.